 So for example, if you have one primary Platinum Card member and three authorized users, then those four people essentially split a pool of $200 worth of airline credit.
 Each authorized user can use the statement credits but that will prevent the other cards from using them if that authorized user uses them all up.
 Both Platinum Card and Gold Card authorized users can use this benefit.

 The $200 Uber credit is different.
 It is only effective for the primary cardholder and not available for authorized users.
-So if an authorized user adds a Platinum Card to their Uber account, they will not be able to use any of the $200 credit.
+So if an authorized user adds a Platinum Card to their Uber account, they will not be able to use any of the $200 credit because it’s not one of the Platinum Card authorized user benefits.

 You can however, add the primary cardholder to an Uber account in someone else’s name and use the credit.
 You just have to make sure that the primary cardholder deleted the Platinum Card from the first Uber account so that will become effective for the second account.

 Adding three Platinum Card authorized users for $175 is a sweet spot among premium cards because of all of the benefits offered by this card.
-Even if you only travel a couple of times a year, if you’re only paying around $60 for all of these perks, then that can be well worth your money.
+Even if you only travel a couple of times a year, if you’re only paying around $60 for all of these perks, then Platinum Card authorized user benefits can be well worth your money.